 Hybrid annuities have an internal cost for the LTC insurance, however.
 If interest rates are low, then the cost of the LTC rider and the interest gains can cancel each other out.
 In other words, your annuity policy might not grow in a low interest rate environment, but your LTC benefit multiplier pool will never decrease in value.

 To guarantee policy growth, many LTC annuities offer an inflation rider.
 This rider has an extra cost.
-Inflation riders can be purchased with a lump sum or through the life of the policy in some cases.
+Inflation riders can be purchased with a lump sum or through the life of the policy.

 Inflation riders guarantee your long term care benefit pool increases each year by a predetermined percentage – say 3%.
-Compounding inflation riders are valuable for younger buyers as they help the policy keep pace with the rising cost of LTC expenses.
+Compounding inflation riders are also available as they help the policy keep pace with the rising cost of LTC expenses.

 Medical Underwriting Requirements & Tobacco Use

 Long term care annuities typically require less medical underwriting than traditional LTC plans or hybrid life insurance plans.
 If you were turned down for traditional long term care, you might be a good candidate for a hybrid annuity policy.